wrwills/dynamodb-scala/commentary.md

 I suspect it could be useful to add some type instances for Encoder.

-Doesn't appear to allow for nesting objects.  eg in the tests GameScore is defined as follows:
+dynamoddb-scala doesn't appear to allow for nesting objects.  eg in the tests GameScore is defined as follows:

 ```scala
 case class GameScore(